BSN++: Complementary Boundary Regressor with Scale-Balanced Relation Modeling for Temporal Action Proposal Generation: Related Work

 \subsection{Temporal Action Detection and Proposals}

 Akin to object detection in images, temporal action detection also can be divided into proposal and classification stages.
-Current methods train these two stages separately \cite{SCNN,G.Singh} or jointly \cite{sstad,SSAD}.
-As for proposal generation, top-down methods \cite{SCNN,SSAD} are mainly based on sliding windows or pre-defined anchors, while bottom-up methods \cite{Y.Xiong,BSN,LinBMN} first evaluate the actionness or boundary probabilities of each temporal location in a finer level.
+Current methods train these two stages separately \cite{G.Singh} or jointly \cite{sstad,SSAD}.
+Top-down methods \cite{SSAD} are mainly based on sliding windows or pre-defined anchors, while bottom-up methods \cite{Y.Xiong,BSN,LinBMN} first evaluate the actionness or boundary probabilities of each temporal location in a finer level.
 However, proposals generated in a local fashion of \cite{Y.Xiong} cannot be further retrieved without confidence scores evaluated from a global view.
 And probabilities sequence generated in \cite{BSN,LinBMN,LiuMulti} is sensitive to noises, causing many false alarms.
 Besides, proposal-proposal relations fail to be considered for confidence evaluation.
 Meanwhile, the imbalanced distribution among the proposals remains to be settled.
-To address these issues, we propose BSN++, which is unique to previous works in three main aspects: (1) we revisit the boundary prediction task and propose a complementary boundary generator to exploit rich contexts together with bi-directional matching strategy for boundary prediction; (2) we propose a proposal relation block for proposal-proposal relations modeling; (3) two-stage re-sampling scheme is designed for equivalent balancing.
+To address these issues, we propose BSN++, which is unique to previous works in three main aspects: (1) we revisit the boundary prediction task and propose to exploit rich contexts together with bi-directional matching strategy for accurate boundary prediction; (2) we devise a proposal relation block for proposal-proposal relations modeling; (3) two-stage re-sampling scheme is designed for equivalent balancing.